Potential Exposure at Fort McClellan

 - Airborne polychlorinated biphenyls (PCBs) from the Monsanto plant in the neighboring town.

 Although exposures to high levels of these compounds have been shown to cause a variety of adverse health effects in humans and laboratory animals, there is no evidence of exposures of this magnitude having occurred at Fort McClellan.
+There are currently no adverse health conditions associated with service at Fort McClellan.

 PCBs and the Monsanto chemical plant